TDStrasser/KookaBlockly-Reference/docs/source/radio.rst

 Depending on the antenna fitted and the intervening radio environment, a range of at least 100 metres can be expected, with up to 1 kilometre possible in the right circumstances.
 Successful communication requires that all transceivers are set to the same parameters, particularly the same radio channel.

-Setting up the HC-12 to other than its default parameters is beyond the scope of KookaBlockly.
+Setting up the HC-12 to other than its default parameters is beyond the scope of **KookaBlockly**.
 Please refer to the HC-12 data sheet at https://www.elecrow.com/download/HC-12.pdf.

 Radios other than the HC-12 can be used provided they emulate a wired connection and do not require any control commands.